-In 2012, the Company had an Audit Committee, a Compensation Committee and a Strategic Transaction Committee of the Board of Directors.
-In 2012, the Audit Committee met five times, the Compensation Committee met two times, and the Strategic Transaction Committee met 23 times.
+In 2013, the Company had an Audit Committee, a Compensation Committee, a Strategic Transaction Committee and a Deal Committee of the Board of Directors.
+In 2013, the Audit Committee met 4 times, the Compensation Committee met 4 times, the Deal Committee met 7 times and the Strategic Transaction Committee met 14 times.
 The Charter of our Audit Committee is available on our website, www.acurapharm.com, under the menu item "Audit Committee Charter" appearing under the "Corporate" tab.
 The Charter of our Compensation Committee is also available on our website under the menu item "Compensation Committee Charter" appearing under the "Corporate" tab.
-There is no Charter for the Strategic Transaction Committee.
+There is no Charter for the Strategic Transaction Committee or the Deal Committee.